Tetramatrix/doxmyipwindowstool/Readme.md

 - Supports sorting of the view with 2 different orders (up and down) and to reset it.
 - Supports infinite scroll.
 Navigate millions of IP addresses with the right scrollbar.
 - Supports a filter with 4 different subnet masks (255.255.255.255, 255.255.255.0, 255.255.0.0,255.0.0.0).
-- Supports a filter with a country code (beta).
+- Supports a filter with a country code.
 - Supports searching for an ip address.
 - Supports a sticky navigation bar.
 - Asynchronous database query with JS.